SkoolNotes/Taproot/2020BIO101/KBhBIO101BioMoleculesQuizReview.md

 * Prokaryotic vs. Eukaryotic
 	* Prokaryotic cells — often in single-cellular cells, has a cell wall, and contained in capsules
 	* Eukaryotic cells — in multicellular cell elements, contains a plasma membranes and nucleus
 * Compare and contrast a typical animal cell with a typical plant cell.
 Be able to label diagrams of each.
+(See... problem set 1)
 	* Animal Cell
 		* No cell wall
 		* No chloroplast